Customer Spotlight: Riot Games Named Finalist in IBC 2019 Innovation Awards for Content Creation

 Riot Games continues to push the envelope with its current at-home solution engineered to overcome the challenges of both latency and bandwidth.
 Its 2019 Mid-Season Invitational (MSI) which took place in Vietnam and Taiwan was the longest and most challenging remote production the company has ever done.
 You can read the full story of all the logistical and technical obstacles it was up against and how their bleeding-edge workflow developed in partnership with Haivision made the entire production possible here.

 The winners will be announced in September at the International Broadcasting Convention in Amsterdam.
-To read more about Haivision latest solutions for remote production workflows over the internet, download our white paper: Remote Production: Synchronizing Video Sources Over the Internet.
+To read more about Haivision latest solutions for remote production workflows over the internet, download our white paper: Synchronizing Video Sources Over the Internet for Live Remote Production.